(IFG to PSP Publishing)

 - 360 (M) First issue September.
 Dedicated to the Microsoft Xbox 360 videogames console (£4)

 - Cheat Machine (M).
 For Sony Playstation.
 First issue September (£3.99)

 - Photoshop Creative (M).
 First issue September (£6)

 - Digital Video Techniques (M).
 First issue October (£5.99)

-In August 2011, BBC Worldwide agreed to sell or license its magazines to Exponent, a private equity firmfor £121m and offload its joint venture in India.
+In August 2011, BBC Worldwide had sold or licensed its magazines to Exponent, a private equity firm, for £121m and offloaded its joint venture in India.
 Exponent merged the BBC titles with Magicalia to form Immediate.
 Essentials of the deals included:

-- Exponent buys all non-BBC-branded magazines – including Radio Times;
+- Exponent buys all non-BBC-branded magazines – and Radio Times;

 - Exponent to publish BBC titles under licence or as contract magazines;

 - Exponent to take subscriptions and distribution businesses, Dovetail and Frontline;